 - Has this problem been superseded by another issue, and is it now more important to resolve the newer issue first?

 - How has the political landscape changed?
 Can wider pressure be brought to bear on this issue?
-Are there new examples of best practice in Canada or elsewhere that bring added support to current advocacy arguments?
+Are there new examples of best practice in Canada or elsewhere that could strengthen advocacy asks?

 - Is there new evidence of harm because this issue remains unresolved?